Gartner: Top 10 trends impacting IT infrastructure & operations in 2020

 “Last year, we introduced the theme of 'infrastructure is everywhere' that the business needs it.
 As technologies like AI and machine learning (ML) are harnessed as competitive differentiators, planning for how explosive data growth will be managed is vital,” Winser says.

-In fact, by 2022, 60% of enterprise IT infrastructures will focus on centres of data, rather than traditional data centres, according to Gartner.
+In fact, by 2022, 60% of enterprise IT infrastructures will focus on centres of data, rather than traditional data centers, according to Gartner.